Once your resume hits the spot, the next important thing in your recruitment process is a personal interview. And so is your preparation.

 I can see from different perspectives that I am a good problem solver providing solutions under challenging situations.
 If you allow me to elaborate, I can tell you…

 Being able to perform better under pressure, I feel my greatest strength is the way I address issues efficiently.
-I never let down myself in challenging conditions.
-(Tell them how you handled and addressed major issues you faced in your previous experience)
+I never let myself down in challenging conditions (tell them how you handled and addressed major issues you faced in your previous experience).

-These types of responses definitely give you an edge over the competition rather than just using the words like problem-solver, hard-worker, versatile, etc.
+These types of responses definitely give you an edge over the competition rather than just using words like problem-solver, hard-worker, versatile, etc.

-As compared to an earlier question, weakness is something very few talk about.
+Compared to an earlier question, weakness is something very few talk about.
 It is well known that those who admit their weaknesses are the ones who improve.

-Choice of selecting weaknesses is very tricky during your pharma interview and hence select the ones that you can convert into strengths.
+Choosing your weaknesses is very tricky during your pharma interview and hence select the ones that you can convert into strengths.

 Sample Answers For Weaknesses

 In the early days of my career, I used to have short-tempered nature.
-Maybe the spark from college life was taking over on professionalism.
+Perhaps the spark from college life was taking over on professionalism.
 But with the time and experience, I’ve worked hard on improving myself.
 Still, in exceptionally tricky situations I feel that this weakness needs more attention from me.

-Expressing your weakness in a constructive way would actually emerge out as your strength provided you work-out before the interview genuinely.
+Expressing your weakness in a constructive way would emerge out as your strength provided you work-out before the interview genuinely.

 Do you have any questions for us?